China (Anuel AA song)

-"China" is a song by Puerto Rican rappers Anuel AA and Daddy Yankee and Colombian singer Karol G with Puerto Rican singer Ozuna and Colombian singer J Balvin from Anuel AA's second studio album Emmanuel.
-The single was released through Anuel AA's label Real Hasta la Muerte on July 19, 2019, alongside a music video directed by Marlon Peña.
-"China" samples the 2000 song "It Wasn't Me" by Jamaican musician Shaggy, which itself samples War’s “Smile Happy” hence both Shaggy and the members of War (despite the latter's song never appearing on the track) are credited as songwriters for this song.
+"China" is a song by Puerto Rican rappers Anuel AA and Daddy Yankee and Colombian singer Karol G with Puerto Rican singer Ozuna and Colombian singer J Balvin from Anuel AA's second studio album Emmanuel, released July 19, 2019, through Anuel AA's label, Real Hasta la Muerte, featuring a music video directed by Marlon Peña.
+The official music video was immediately popular, and has received over 2.1 billion views on YouTube, placing it among each respective artist's most-viewed videos on the platform.
+"China" samples the 2000 song "It Wasn't Me" by Jamaican musician Shaggy, which itself interpolates War's "Smile Happy" hence the writers of both songs (despite the latter never appearing on the track) are credited as songwriters for this song.
 It was also written by Anuel AA, Daddy Yankee, Karol G, Ozuna, and J Balvin, and was produced by Puerto Rican record producer Tainy.

-It has been described as a reggaeton song with lyrics about infidelity at a nightclub and getting caught red-handed.
-Commercially, the song peaked at number one in Argentina, Bolivia, Colombia, Mexico, Peru and Spain and reached the top 10 in nine other countries.
-In the United States, it has topped the Billboard Hot Latin Songs chart and peaked at number 43 on the Billboard Hot 100.
-In Europe, the single ranked within the top 15 in Switzerland and Italy.
-In 2020, "China" received Latin Grammy nominations for Record of the Year and Best Urban Fusion Performance.
-The song is also part of Just Dance 2022.
+It has been described as a reggaetón song with lyrics about infidelity at a nightclub and getting caught red-handed.
+Commercially, the song peaked at No. 1 in Argentina, Bolivia, Colombia, Mexico, Peru and Spain, and reached the top 10 in nine other countries.
+In the United States, it has topped the Billboard Hot Latin Songs chart and peaked at No. 43 on the mainstream Billboard Hot 100.
+In Europe, the single charted within the top 15 in Switzerland and Italy.
+In 2020, "China" received Latin Grammy award nominations for Record of the Year and Best Urban Fusion Performance.